 If you’ve got limited credit or bad credit and have had trouble being approved for a line of credit, the Fingerhut credit account could be the answer you’re looking for.
-It offers instant approval to many applicants, even if they’ve been turned down for other cards.
+It offers line of credit to applicants with any credit, even if they’ve been turned down for other cards.
 Unlike a secured card, there’s no deposit required.
 And there’s no annual fee.
 Unlike a traditional MasterCard or Visa, you won’t be able to make purchases in stores or use the card in restaurants, but you can use it to buy items from the Fingerhut online catalogue.

 |Credit level recommended:||

 |APR on purchases:||25.15%|

 No over-the-limit fee, fast response to your application, and offers a credit line for people who think they won’t get approved.
 Shop online for clothing, computers, jewelry, electronics, and appliances – hundreds of items are available through the Fingerhut catalogue.

 The Fingerhut credit account, like many credit programs for people with limited credit, doesn’t offer a rewards program.

 The big benefit of a Fingerhut credit account is the ability to build credit for people who have either no credit or damaged credit.
 Fingerhut reports account activity to major credit bureaus, which means making payments by the due date can help bump up your credit score over time.
 And after several months of making on-time payments, your credit limit might be raised, which will improve your credit score even more.